Nimesh De Silva has been an online blogger for about 5 years and is an avid music lover with an interest in gardening.

-- Compost attracts red worms that enrich the soil through their waste.
+- It attracts red worms, which enrich the soil through their waste.

 Step 1: Creating the Compost Bin

 It is quite important to get the composting bin correctly set up.
 Go ahead and look at the above picture and get an idea as to what your options are for creating your compost bin.
 There's no need to buy compost bins as you can easily build one with day-to-day tools.

 An easy compost bin can be created with a wooden box or crate that is used for transporting vegetables and fruits by farmers.
 You may be able to find one at a grocery store or from street seller or farmer.
 These wooden boxes are ideal for composting, though they may decay in about 1–2 years.

 Some key points to consider when creating your compost bin:

 - The compost bin should be of manageable size.

 - There should be gaps or holes in the bin for good ventilation.
 This is critical for a rapid decomposing process.